Laura Bellon

 Programs Coordinator | madison@bist.ca | 437-421-4032

 Madison is a passionate individual who is dedicated to supporting those living with the effects of Acquired Brain Injury.
-She provides exceptional administrative assistance and program support to ensure BIST Members and stakeholders receive optimal support, advocacy and quality service.
-Madison has a certificate background in fundraising.
+She provides exceptional administrative assistance and program support to ensure all BIST Members and Stakeholders receive quality service and support.
+Madison is certified in Mental Health First Aid and holds a certificate background in Fundraising.
 She is a lover of tea, yoga, and podcast listening.